-Reorientation of the work career.
+Reorientation of the work career

-Symptoms of problems at work
+How to recognize symptoms of problems at work

 How do you know if work problems are affecting your well-being?
-In general, if you have any of the following symptoms, you should ask for help:

-- Your productivity has decreased and you feel more exhausted than usual.
+- Your productivity has decreased, and you feel more exhausted than usual.

-Causes of labor problems
+Causes of problems at work

 - Managers with poor leadership skills cause problems among employees.